MinhTram190604/Analysis-and-Prediction-of-Mental-health-issue/README.md

 ---

 ### Multivariate analysis
+Since some variables will be adjusted during preprocessing (e.g., filling null values with -1, mode, or median), the author chooses to conduct univariate analysis before preprocessing.

 #### 1. Gender & Depression
 Use chi-square statistics to examine the impact of gender on the risk of depression.
 **Insight**: Women have a slightly higher risk of depression than men.